mmi-sc/dicom-store-scp/README.md

 ## ☁️ Deploy on AWS ECS (Fargate)

+>If you do not have the necessary permissions to perform the following operations, please contact your AWS administrator.

 >The examples in this guide use specific names for clarity, but you may use any names you prefer.
 Please note that S3 is a global service, so bucket names must be globally unique.
 Be sure to choose a name that is not already in use.